Expedition cruise ship that sails through the Strait of Magellan and the Beagle Channel

 Explores one of the wildest and most beautiful regions of the world

 The Stella Australis operates on a schedule of set departures throughout the Patagonian summer (October to April), with the best time to travel being November to March.
-Weather in Patagonia is always unpredictable year-round, so it is best to prepare for all seasons in a day whenever you are traveling.
+Weather in Patagonia is always unpredictable year-round, so it is best to prepare for all seasons in a day whenever you are travelling.

 Take an unforgettable voyage on the Stella Australis through Tierra del Fuego's spectacular fjords, glaciers and channels separating Chile and Argentina.
 Enjoy visits to Cape Horn and the Magellan Strait, as well as marine wildlife-spotting opportunities.